bloc97/Anime4K/README.md

 A Super-Resolution algorithm can be used to deblur, by first determining the blur factor, downscaling the image accordingly, and applying the SR algorithm.
 A deblur algorithm can be used to super-resolve, by first upsampling an low resolution image, applying gaussian blur, and applying the deblur algorithm.

+Over-sharpening is usually what people associate with "sharpening" algorithms.
+It is not because they are "sharpening" algorithms, it is simply because they are too simple.
+In Anime4K's case, we're sacrificing smoothness by introducing some aliasing, but with the benefit of **zero** ringing artifacts.
+Ringing is much more noticeable compared to aliasing on 4K screens.

 Please, do some research before spreading misinformation.